Volkswagen Tera: Design

 Full-LED headlights and a slim grille are present in the front.
 Sculpted fenders are present on the sides.
 Small LED taillights are present in the rear, being connected by a black trim piece.

 Powertrain

-The Tera uses two one liter inline 3 engines, a naturally aspirated unit and a turbocharged version.
-The naturally aspirated engine makes either 77 or 84 horsepower and the turbocharged engine makes 109 or 116 horsepower.
+The Tera is offered with three different engine options, a 1.6-litre inline-4, and two versions of a 1.0-litre 3-cylinder: one naturally aspirated (MPI) and one turbocharged (TSI).

+The 1.6 MSI naturally aspirated engine produces 110 hp.

+The 1.0 MPI naturally aspirated version may produce around 70-84 hp depending on the markets it is sold.

+The 1.0 TSI turbocharged engine delivers 109 hp (in most markets), though some listings mention up to 116 hp in certain versions.

 Safety

-The Tera was tested by Latin NCAP in its most basic configuration for Latin America with 6 airbags in June 2025, it scored 5 stars for adult and child occupants.
+The Tera was tested by Latin NCAP 3.0 in its most basic configuration for Latin America with 6 airbags in June 2025, it scored 5 stars.